 Are you or someone you know struggling to deal with the passing of a loved one?
 Below, I have compiled a list of resources that can be used as a starting point to get you the help you need.
 Whether a passing has already occurred or is imminent, please feel free to bookmark or share this page as needed.

-It is my hope and prayer that you find the assistance and encouragement you are seeking.
+It is my hope is that you find the assistance and encouragement you are seeking.

 7 Resources for Those Dealing With Loss